 Glaucoma can usually be effectively controlled and treated.
 That’s why it is important that a diagnosis is made early and any treatment begins quickly, to protect your vision.
 Any vision lost to glaucoma is lost forever.

-Download our Eye Clinic Referral Booklet [download pdf] or order a copy for free.
-This has lots more information about what to expect, the tests which might be carried out and questions to ask.
+Download our Eye Clinic Referral Booklet or order a copy for free by clicking the button below.
+The booklet has lots more information about what to expect, the tests which might be carried out and questions to ask.

 If you have questions about being diagnosed with glaucoma, visit our community forum at Health Unlocked.
 Ask other people with glaucoma about their experiences and read others’ stories.